 - In 2022, the State Water Board reissued the statewide Sanitary Sewer Systems General Order (SSS-WDR).
-The reissued order replaced the 2006 Order and the 2013 Monitoring and Reporting Program. - The State Water Board's goals for the update were: - Updating the 2006 Order - Clarifying compliance expectations and enhancing enforceability - Addressing system resiliency, including climate change impacts - Identifying valuable data and eliminating non-valuable reporting requirements
+The reissued order replaced the 2006 Order and the 2013 Monitoring and Reporting Program. - The State Water Board's goals for the update were: - o Updating the 2006 Order - Clarifying compliance expectations and enhancing enforceability - Addressing system resiliency, including climate change impacts - Identifying valuable data and eliminating non-valuable reporting requirements - The reissued order became effective on June 5, 2023. - The first annual reports due under the reissued order were due April 1, 2024.

-- The reissued order became effective on June 5, 2023. - The first annual reports due under the reissued order are due April 1, 2024. - The reissued SSS-WDR contains numerous new and modified requirements, such as: - A prohibition on discharges to groundwater; - Reduced spill reporting requirements for small spills (spills from laterals or <50 gallons); - New spill monitoring requirements such as photo documentation and faster water quality sampling; - New requirements for preparation of Sewer System Management Plans (SSMPs), including a focus on system resiliency, prioritizing corrective actions, and coordinating with stormwater agencies; - Modified annual reporting requirements; - New mapping requirements; and - Modified timelines for preparation of audits and SSMPs.
+- The reissued SSS-WDR contains numerous new and modified requirements, such as: - A prohibition on discharges to groundwater; - Reduced spill reporting requirements for small spills (spills from laterals or <50 gallons); - New spill monitoring requirements such as photo documentation and faster water quality sampling; - New requirements for preparation of Sewer System Management Plans (SSMPs), including a focus on system resiliency, prioritizing corrective actions, and coordinating with stormwater agencies; - Modified annual reporting requirements; - o New mapping requirements; and - Modified timelines for preparation of audits and SSMPs.
 The State Water Board has prepared an online tool to assist agencies in determining compliance dates (at right). - Maintaining an updated SSMP continues to be a core requirement of the SSS-WDR.
 Beginning in May 2025, SSMP updates will be required every six years (instead of five) and must contain the 11 updated elements described in the reissued SSS-WDR.

 - Continuing working through the Collections System Committee to update a guidance document for Sewer System Management Plans (SSMPs).
-BACWA has hired a consultant to assist with this task, and work is underway. - Complete a member survey of sewer lateral ordinances in the region.
+BACWA has hired a consultant to assist with this task, and work is underway.
+A draft SSMP guidance document was circulated in March 2024 and will be finalized in the coming months. - Complete a member survey of sewer lateral ordinances in the region.
 Prompted by changes to the reissued SSS-WDR and ongoing concerns about infiltration and inflow (I&I), some agencies are considering changes to their practices regarding sewer lateral maintenance and replacement. - Continue to coordinate with CASA and CWEA on training opportunities for members as they transition to enrollment under the new SSS-WDR.